vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 भरन्यासबलादेव स्वयत्नविनिवृत्तये । अत्रोपायान्तरस्थाने रक्षको विनिवेशितः ॥

 "By virtue of the surrender of the burden of one's protection and on account of the giving up of one's own effort further, the protector Himself is placed in the place of the other means".
 Is not the Lord, the means for all who worship Him through various modes of meditation?
 What is the speciality here?
-The answer to this question is as follows:

-324

-Essence of Srimad Rahasyatraya Saram

-A Bhakti-Yogi performs 'Prapatti' as an accessory to his Bhakti-Yoga and then continues his Bhakti Yoga as 'mokshopaya', and obtains the fruit from the Lord.
+The answer to this question is as follows: A Bhakti-Yogi performs 'Prapatti' as an accessory to his Bhakti-Yoga and then continues his Bhakti Yoga as 'mokshopaya', and obtains the fruit from the Lord.
 Here, a prapanna obtains the same fruit by his mere 'Prapatti' without undertaking any further upaya, on account of the natural compassion and other noble qualities of the Lord.
 So, it amounts to say that the Lord stands in the place of another upaya.

 An 'akinchana' or a person - who is utterly helpless - prays to the Lord - "without burdening me with the performance of any other means, and bearing all that burden on your own shoulders, you may - out of your compassion - gain me all the benefits that would have been obtained by following that means".
 This is determined as 'Atma Nikshepa'.
 This culminates in the realisation of 'swa nirbharatva' or being freed from one's own burden.
 The meaning of prapadye